jdanzig/Web-Development-Final/README.md

 ## To Do
 - [ ] Testing
-- [ ] Add "Log in with Google" button on login page <h3>link_to "Log in with Google", google_login_path</h3>
+- [ ] Logging in with Google in new user session - "Error: redirect_uri_mismatch"
-- [ ] My Profile Header Navbar Link.
-Change home to categories, then All Recipes, then Submit Recipe APP VIEWS LAYOUTS
+- [ ] Hide Favorite (show.html.erb) and Submit Rating Form (recipe_reviews) if not logged in logged in?, if logged out? (if block of relevant views)
-- [ ] Hide Favorite and Submit Rating Form if not logged in logged in?, if logged out? (if block of relevant views)
+- [ ] Favorites aren't favoriting; Errors in clicking categories in index page; Can't click to All Recipes

 ## Rubric